Introduction: Why we need both artificial and collective intelligence

 This report will also be relevant for technology and research communities with an interest in new opportunities for solving real-world problems, in dialogue with decision-makers and members of the public.
 Ultimately, we aim to stimulate more communication and collaboration between all of these groups.

 We are very grateful for the valuable insight and feedback on this research from our colleagues at Nesta, Kathy Peach, Thea Snow, Zosia Poulter, Katja Bejo, Jen Rae, Jack Orlik, Harry Armstrong, Bea Karol Burks, Geoff Mulgan, Kostas Stathoulopoulos, Markus Droemann and Eva Grobbink, as well as the wider Explorations and Research, Analysis and Policy teams.

 We would like to thank the LAMA Development and Cooperation Agency for the extensive background research and horizon scan they undertook, which underpin many of the lessons in this report.
-At LAMA, we would especially like to thank Elena Corsi, Elena Como, Walter Nunziati, Stefania Galli and Dario Marmo.
+At LAMA, we would especially like to thank Elena Como, Eleonora Corsini, Stefania Galli, Dario Marmo, Walter Nunziati.